akashkumarsaw/Problems-on-Tree/README.md

 <b>Binary Tree:</b> A tree whose elements have at most 2 children is called a binary tree.
 Since each element in a binary tree can have only 2 children, we typically name them the left and right child.
 <b>Binary Tree Representation in C:</b> A tree is represented by a pointer to the topmost node in tree.
 If the tree is empty, then value of root is NULL.
 A Tree node contains following parts.
-    -- Data
+- Data
-    -- Pointer to left child
+- Pointer to left child
-    --Pointer to right child
+- Pointer to right child